redis/redis-doc/commands/xadd.md

 key is created with a stream value.
 The creation of stream's key can be disabled with the `NOMKSTREAM` option.

-An entry is composed of a set of field-value pairs, it is basically a small dictionary.
+An entry is composed of a list of field-value pairs.
 The field-value pairs are stored in the same order they are given by the user, and commands to read the stream such as `XRANGE` or `XREAD` are guaranteed to return the fields and values exactly in the same order they were added by `XADD`.